opensearch-project/documentation-website/_ml-commons-plugin/api.md

 ### Request

-The following examples use the kmeans algorithm to train index data.
+The following examples use the k-means algorithm to train index data.

 **Train with kmeans synchronously**